Friday, February 17, 2012

-Medicaid is a health insurance program jointly funded by the federal government and the states.
-Historically, eligibility for Medicaid was generally limited to low-income children, pregnant women, parents of dependent children, the elderly, and people with disabilities; however, recent changes will soon require coverage for childless adults as well.
-The federal government's share of a state's expenditures for most Medicaid services is called the federal medical assistance percentage (FMAP).
+Medicaid is a means-tested entitlement program that finances the delivery of primary and acute medical services as well as long-term care.
+Medicaid is jointly funded by the federal government and the states.
+The federal government’s share of a state’s expenditures is called the federal medical assistance percentage (FMAP) rate.
 The remainder is referred to as the nonfederal share, or state share.

-Generally determined annually, the FMAP is designed so that the federal government pays a larger portion of Medicaid costs in states with lower per capita incomes relative to the national average (and vice versa for states with higher per capita incomes).
-For FY2011, regular FMAPs—that is, excluding the impact of a temporary increase—range from 50.00% to 74.73%.
+Generally determined annually, the FMAP formula is designed so that the federal government pays a larger portion of Medicaid costs in states with lower per capita incomes relative to the national average (and vice versa for states with higher per capita incomes).
+For FY2013, regular FMAP rates range from 50.00% to 74.43%.
+The FMAP rate is used to reimburse states for the federal share of most Medicaid expenditures, but exceptions to the regular FMAP rate have been made for certain states, situations, populations, providers, and services.

 Order Number: RL32950